 “Oh, doctor.
 That’s what I was worried about,” Arlene turns towards Evelyn with a grim look on her face and says, “I’ve got cancer.”

 Evelyn holds Arlene's hand to comfort her friend, saying, “Don’t worry, honey.
 You’ll be all right.
-I know there is a solution to this.
-Isn’t it?”
+I know there’s a solution to this.
+Isn’t there?”

 “Yes, there is.”
 Reverting to her original recommendation, Dr. Sarah continues, “You’ll need a hysterectomy.”